 Unlike the native subterranean termites in Louisiana that swarm during the day, the Formosan subterranean termites fly at dusk, and they prefer warm, humid, and windless evenings.
 Their swarmers are yellowish-brown in color (Figure 2) and attracted to lights (Figure 3).
 They swarm in such large numbers and thousands of termites may be seen hovering around a street light.

 The swarming termites are not good fliers, and they usually fly no more than half a mile.
 If you see swarmers outdoors, it indicates an infestation of termites on the nearby trees or structures.
+It is common for the flying termites to enter homes through the vent, and you may see a few crawling in the bathroom or kitchen.
 However, if you find these termites flying indoors or notice a large number of wings inside the house (Figure 4), then you quite likely have an active infestation in your home.
 Termite swarmers do not cause direct damage, and the damage is caused by the workers, which are their offspring that continuously search for and collect cellulose materials.
 When swarmers are seen, it is important to take proactive measures to protect your property.

 When termite swarms occur, you can collect some of the insects (or their wings) so they can be identified by a pest control service or an entomologist.
 These specimens can be submitted to LSU Department of Entomology or a local LSU AgCenter Cooperative Extension office.
 For further information, please contact Dr. Qian "Karen" Sun at email@example.com.